wendyverdonk93/docs/content/payment-methods/billing-suite/klarna/refund-klarna.md

 _Pay-after-delivery methods allow customers to pay only for items they keep from an order.
 This means that sometimes the complete customer journey also consists of a product return process.
 In the event of the return process taking too long to verify, the collection period can be paused for 2 to 4 weeks by placing it on hold.
-This can only be done via <webwinkel@klarna.nl> or +31 208082853_
+This can only be done via <verkoop@klarna.com> or +31 208082853_